Financial Planning Tool

 What is a Systematic Investment Plan (SIP)?

 A Systematic Investment Plan (SIP) is a method of investing a fixed amount of money at regular intervals (monthly, quarterly) into mutual funds.
-SIPs use rupee cost averaging and compounding to build wealth over time, making them ideal for long-term goals like retirement, education, or wealth creation.
-As per AMFI data, SIP inflows in India crossed ₹21,000 Crore/month in 2025.
+SIPs use rupee cost averaging and compounding to build wealth over time, making them ideal for long-term Indian financial goals like retirement, child education, or wealth creation.
+SIP inflows in India have reached historic highs, with monthly contributions exceeding thousands of crores of rupees.
 Read our complete SIP guide →

-• Rupee Cost Averaging: Buy more units when NAV is low, fewer when it's high — reducing average cost automatically.
+• Rupee Cost Averaging: Buy more mutual fund units when prices are low, fewer when they're high — reducing your average cost automatically.

 • Power of Compounding: Reinvesting returns generates earnings on earnings, leading to exponential growth over 10-20+ years.

-• Disciplined Investing: Automates saving and removes emotional decision-making from investing.
+• Disciplined Investing: Automates saving and removes emotional decision-making from market volatility.

 What is a Systematic Withdrawal Plan (SWP)?

-A Systematic Withdrawal Plan (SWP) allows investors to withdraw a fixed amount from their mutual fund corpus at regular intervals.
+A Systematic Withdrawal Plan (SWP) allows investors to withdraw a fixed amount from their accumulated mutual fund corpus at regular intervals.
 SWP provides a steady, tax-efficient income stream during retirement while allowing the remaining investment to continue growing.
-Unlike FD interest (taxed at slab rate), SWP withdrawals are taxed only on the capital gains portion — making them significantly more efficient.
+Unlike FD interest (taxed at your slab rate), SWP withdrawals are taxed only on the capital gains portion — making them significantly more efficient for retirees in India.
 Try the SWP calculator →

 • Regular Income: Create a predictable pension-like cash flow from your mutual fund investments.

-• Continued Growth: Remaining corpus stays invested and benefits from market growth, potentially outliving you.
+• Continued Growth: The remaining corpus stays invested and benefits from compounding, potentially beating inflation.

-How to Use This SIP & SWP Calculator
+How to Plan Your SIP to SWP Strategy

 Step 1: Enter SIP Details

-Set your monthly SIP amount (₹500 to ₹10 Lakh), investment period (1-50 years), expected annual return rate, and optional annual step-up percentage.
+Set your initial lumpsum and monthly SIP amount (from ₹500 to ₹10,00,000), investment period, expected annual return rate, and optional annual step-up percentage to match salary growth.

 Step 2: Configure SWP (Optional)

-Switch to the SWP tab, enable it, and set your monthly withdrawal amount, withdrawal period, and yearly hike.
-The SWP phase begins automatically after your SIP period ends.
+Switch to the SWP tab, enable it, and set your monthly withdrawal amount, SWP period, separate retirement interest rate, and yearly hike to guard against inflation.

 Step 3: Analyze Results

 View the interactive growth chart, yearly breakdown table, and summary cards.
-Export results as CSV or generate a branded PDF report for clients.
+Export results as CSV or generate a branded PDF report for your planning.

 SIP Calculator Formula